19-Year-Old Tarsha Whitmore Spills Out Of Sheer Black Lingerie & Fans Are Losing Their Minds

 “AHHHHHHHH,” another fan wrote.

-“Wow no words” was another comment.
+“Wow no words,” read another comment.

-“YASS,” another user wrote.
+“YASS,” a fourth user wrote.

 Indeed, it did seem that fans just couldn’t get enough of Tarsha today.
-The model does seem to have that effect on her followers, with the star’s overall following quickly climbing.
-Tarsha currently has 548,000 Instagram followers.
+The model does seem to have that effect on her followers, with the star’s overall following quickly climbing — currently, she has 548,000 Instagram followers.
 While the following may seem relatively low compared to the likes of models such as Sara Underwood or Lindsey Pelas, it’s worth remembering that Tarsha is only 19.

-Tarsha celebrated a major milestone this summer.
-The model has been cherry-picked by Oh Polly to be a brand ambassador.
-Tarsha seems to take the role seriously, with regular posts seeing her name-dropping the affordable clothing label.
-Today did see a brand mentioned, but it wasn’t Oh Polly – Tarsha does switch it up.
-Also mentioned in Tarsha’s caption was her boyfriend – it looked like she was waiting for him.
+Tarsha celebrated a major milestone this summer, as the model was selected by Oh Polly to be a brand ambassador.
+She seems to take the role seriously, with regular posts seeing her name-drop the affordable clothing label.
+While a brand was mentioned in today’s caption, it wasn’t Oh Polly – Tarsha does switch it up.
+Also mentioned in Tarsha’s caption was her boyfriend, as it looked like she was waiting for him.

 Fans wishing to see just what Tarsha rocks next should follow her Instagram.